Ruth Walden

 The CPP nurses worked with doctors who were titled Medical Advisors and who were classified as MDs in the Health Services category.
 In fact, both groups were responsible for the same work of assessing disability pension claims, which required a health profession background.
 Their medical knowledge was required to properly assess the various and often complex documents related to the cases of physical and mental disability.
 The Medical Adjudicators were overwhelmingly women and the Medical Advisors were overwhelmingly men, making twice the salary while doing essentially the same job.

 Over many years several generations of nurses tried to get reclassified into the Registered Nurse (RN) category but Treasury Board resisted this, concerned about the financial implications.
 For the nurses the even greater issue was one of respect, the desire to be recognized for the registered nurses they were, to have their professional fees reimbursed and to have access to other nursing career opportunities within the federal government.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 Around 1999 Ruth began asking questions about the situation “but the further I went the less satisfied I was”.
 She enjoyed her job and liked her co-workers but by 2004 Ruth was fed up with this glaring inequity.
 As she explained to the Ottawa Citizen in a May 2019 article ….“It seemed that the nursing profession and nurses were being treated with disregard and even contempt, that it wasn’t worthwhile to deal with our issue.
 It hurt me to see how it affected the other nurses.
 They were beginning almost to absorb that feeling too, that maybe nursing wasn’t that important.
 And that really disturbed me.”